EnigmaEngine/haxe-fmod/README.md

     // This example uses the create and update calls found in HaxeFlixel games

     override public function create():Void {
+        // Plays a song from a file FmodManager.PlaySong("assets/songs/MySound.ogg");

-        // Plays a song in your game FmodManager.PlaySong("event:/Music/MainLevel");
+        // Plays a song from the Master bank FmodManager.PlaySong("event:/Music/MainLevel");

-        // Plays a sound in your game FmodManager.PlaySoundOneShot("event:/SFX/Jump");
+        // Plays a sound from the Master bank FmodManager.PlaySoundOneShot("event:/SFX/Jump");
     }